migration-test/GithubMigrate/README.md

 * Images and attachments to comments/issues cannot be migrated
 * Releases are not currently migrated this will be resolved with (See [Issue 9](https://github.com/Capgemini-test-import/GithubMigrate/issues/9))
 * Wiki does not currently transfer automatically (See [Issue 7](https://github.com/Capgemini-test-import/GithubMigrate/issues/7))
+* Links to GE Github will not be automatically updated